synesthesiam/voice2json/docs/formats.md

 ## Grapheme To Phoneme Models

 A grapheme-to-phoneme (g2p) model helps guess the pronunciations of words outside of [the dictionary](#pronunciation-dictionaries).
 These models are trained on each profile's `base_dictionary.txt` file using [phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus) and saved in the [OpenFST](http://www.openfst.org) binary format.

+G2P prediction can also be done using [transformer models](https://github.com/cmusphinx/g2p-seq2seq).

 ## eSpeak Phoneme Maps